SonaHJ/FunctionalTestAction/README.md

 ### `logformat`

-Format of script execution logs.
+**Optional** Format of script execution logs.
 Choose from Default, none, json, xml, html, text, and TPTP.

 ### `userargs`

-Additional playback arguments, if any.
+**Optional** Additional playback arguments, if any.
 If there are multiple arguments, you must enclose each argument within double quotes and separate the arguments by providing a space between them.

 ### `itercount`
-Number of dataset iterations to be run.
+**Optional** Number of dataset iterations to be run.